Evaluation

 What Is Sentiment Analysis?

-Sentiment analysis is an evaluation method that classifies the emotional polarity or attitude in text, usually positive, negative, neutral, or mixed.
-In LLM and agent systems, it is an LLM-evaluation signal for checking whether a generated answer, retrieved customer message, or multi-step conversation has the intended affect.
+Sentiment analysis is an evaluation method that classifies the emotional polarity or attitude in text. positive, negative, neutral, or mixed.
+In LLM and agent systems, it functions as an evaluation signal for whether a generated answer, retrieved customer message, or multi-step conversation has the intended affect.
 It shows up in eval pipelines, production traces, support dashboards, and moderation reviews.
-FutureAGI’s Tone evaluator treats sentiment as one input to broader tone, safety, and customer-experience checks.
+FutureAGI treats sentiment as one input to broader tone, safety, and customer-experience checks, usually via a tone-focused CustomEvaluation rubric paired with Toxicity and BiasDetection.

 Sentiment errors are rarely cosmetic.
 A support agent that responds cheerfully to an outage report can look dismissive.
 A collections agent that treats frustration as neutral can miss escalation.
 A healthcare assistant that sounds overly reassuring can create clinical risk even when the facts are correct.
 The failure mode is not “bad vibes”; it is misclassification of emotional state, wrong response style, and missed handoff timing.